wesleyfongchong/website-content/post/css/css-media-queries/index.md

 ## Media queries

-All those above rules we saw applied to @import or the the `link` HTML tag can be applied inside the CSS, too.
+All those above rules we saw applied to @import or to the `link` HTML tag can be applied inside the CSS, too.

 You need to wrap them in a `@media () {}` structure.